 Mayor study by the British Royal Society

 published 1th of September 2009

 Most comprehensive and up to date research on behalf of

 the German Federal Ministry for Education and Research

 Your comments on the news entries are very welcome.
 To be able to comment »you need to register«.
 We have restricted this option to scientists at the moment.
 Scientists are invited to send us news on projects, events and publications related to CE to get them published on the CE-Newsportal.

 www.climate-engineering.eu gives you news to climate engineering on a daily basis.
-Our newsletter is published periodically with the aim of highlighting the most important news about climate engineering.
+Our newsletter is published periodically every week with the aim of highlighting the most important news about climate engineering.
 The newsletter summarizes upcoming events, new Projects, Political Papers, Selected Media Responses and new publications.

 Please register to subscribe for the newsletter.